 Organisations have naturally accelerated their digital agendas as employees were forced to work remotely amid the pandemic.

-Meanwhile the nature of work has continued to evolve, with data centre workloads having grown exponentially.
+Meanwhile the nature of work has continued to evolve, with data center workloads having grown exponentially.

 Infosys applied AI offers enterprises an integrated way to scale and future-proof their business by converging the powers of AI, analytics and cloud to deliver new business solutions.

 Beyond improving overall operational efficiency, these technologies can help free the workforce from mundane tasks and create more time for creative thinking and tackling broader business issues.

 How easily can your enterprise embrace AI-drive workload management?

 It won't be long before all data center managers are faced with the choice to embrace AI-driven reinvention for revenue growth.
 But how an organisation handles the transition from human-to-AI workload management depends on its technological maturity, scale of operations and its data center's dynamism.

 The Infosys Cloud Radar Report shows Australian enterprises have led the way in digital and cloud technology investment, but this is predicted to fall over the next few years.